Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 Key Takeaways

-- Gentle, regular exercise can reduce hip arthritis pain and improve mobility
+- Gentle, regular exercise can reduce hip arthritis pain by up to 40% and improve daily mobility

 - Start with 2-3 sessions per week and gradually increase as you build strength